w3f/w3f-education/docs/Rust/section2/variables-mutability.md

 ## Immutability in Rust

 As mentioned before, by default, all variables in Rust are immutable.
-This means that once a variable has been declared, the value within cannot be changed.
+This means that the value within cannot be changed once a variable has been declared.

 ```rust
 // The compiler won't allow this to be changed.